klydia22/Phase_3_Project-Telco_Customer_Churn_Prediction/README.md

 # **Project Overview**

-One of the most significant and persistent challenges faced by telecommunication Companies is Customer churn.
-It is really expensive  for businesses when a customer leaves, apart from incurring loses in terms of current revenue collection, the business also incurs additional costs for customer replacement.
+Customer Churn is one of the most significant and persistent challenges faced by telecommunication Companies, directly impacting long-term revenue and customer lifetime value.
+The project develops a data-driven churn prediction solution that identifies customers at risk of leaving and flag them in time for retention.

-This project is designed around business impact.
-The modeling approach prioritizes identifying as many true churners as possible, ensuring that customers who are at risk of leaving are flagged in time for retention.
+As opposed to optimizing for accuracy, the analysis is intentionally designed around business impact.
+The modeling approach prioritizes identifying as many true churners as possible, ensuring that the majority of the true churners are identified so that retention team can intervene proactively.

-The project aims at strategizing on how the business will reduce revenue loss by minimizing missed churners through Recall-optimized predictive modeling.

 # **Business Problem**

 Telecommunication market is highly competitive in that customers can easily switch service providers.
 While extensive amounts of customer data are collected, many organizations still struggle to convert the collected data into actionable insights that can be meaningful in reducing churn.
-The project therefore tries to address the lack of reliable data driven strategies that can identify customers who are about to churn.
+The project addresses the core business problem which is the lack of reliable data driven strategies that can identify customers who are about to churn.
 It is certain that when churners are missed; False Negatives, the company loses future revenue, making this type of error more costly than incorrectly flagging a loyal customer.

-The imbalance in business cost directly informs the modeling strategy adopted in this project.
+This imbalance in business cost directly informs the modeling strategy adopted in this project.

 # **Business Objective**